cloudandbigdatalab/chameleon-cloud-tutorial-docker-2/README.md

-# Chameleon Cloud Tutorial - Docker Machine & Compose
+# Chameleon Cloud Tutorial - Docker Machine, Compose, and Swarm

 :warning: :warning: :warning:
 **Tutorial Under Development**

-This tutorial will cover using Docker Machine and Compose.
+This tutorial will cover using Docker Machine, Compose and Swarm.
 In the first tutorial we setup containers on 2 different hosts and linked them together to run a simple webpage.
-In this tutorial we will be setting up a different webpage using the Docker tools Machine and Compose to simplify organizing our containers together.
+In this tutorial we will be setting up a [service explanation].

-Machine allows us to spin up cloud hosts for our containers without having to interact with the host machines directly.
-It's like using Docker on your local machine but you're actually commanding remote hosts.
+Machine allows us to create Docker hosts and control them without interacting with the host machines directly.
+This way you don't have to SSH to machines running the Docker daemon to run containers.

 Compose simplifies the process of arranging and linking containers together.
-In this tutorial we have 2 containers, one running Nginx and one running uWSGI (with Django and an OpenCV script).
-Compose lets us specify the connections and runtime configurations of both containers in a single file, rather than having several lengthy commands to execute in the right sequence.
+Compose lets us specify the links and runtime configurations of containers in a single config file, rather than having several lengthy commands to execute in the right sequence.

+Swarm is used to group multiple Docker hosts together so that containers can run and scale across machines.

+Machine, Compose, and Swarm can be used together to simply and powerfully orchestrate a service.
+This is what we'll doing in this tutorial.

 ## Prerequisites

 It's expected that you have gone through the [first Docker tutorial]() or are already familiar with its content.
-No more prior knowledge is required past the first tutorial. **Because Machine is currently incompatible with Chameleon you will need access to a Rackspace project or another cloud provider supported by Machine.
-See note below.** You can use Compose without Machine however.
+No more prior knowledge is required past the first tutorial.
+This tutorial uses a Chameleon baremetal machine running CentOS 7.

 ## Steps Outline

 \# | Description | Time (mins)
 ---|-------------|------------
-1 | Setup hosts with Docker Machine | 20
-2 | Build and launch containers with Docker Compose | 5 - 45
-3 | Test website | 5
+TBD

+## Setup

-## 1. Machine
+## Machine

 :warning: :warning: :warning:
 **Docker Machine does not currently support passing in reservation ids during host creation and therefore does not work with Chameleon.** So for this tutorial we're going to use the Rackspace cloud.
 You can also use several other [supported providers](https://docs.docker.com/machine/#drivers).
 Support for Chameleon will likely happen in the future.
 See this [issue](https://github.com/docker/machine/issues/1461) on their GitHub.